 Many E-Comm businesses get frustrated with Facebook advertising because they can’t get the results they desire.
 This tells us one thing – their approach doesn’t work.
-Despite the fact that everyone’s doing the same damn thing.
+Despite the fact that everyone’s doing the same thing.

 So, my question to you is this, do you want to make money?
 Or do you want to play it safe?
 Making money with Facebook Ads means taking risks others aren’t willing to take.
 It means pushing through your comfort zone, and daring to run ads that look different to everyone else’s.

 This Boden ad is a typical E-Comm ad.
 It’s similar to many ads we see at the agency (before we work our magic).
 To me, it’s limp.
 It elicits less desire than a soggy cucumber sandwich.
 But for some unknown reason, it’s almost impossible to tear E-Comm businesses away from this formula.

 Here’s what I see when I look at this ad:

 This little-known advertising faux-pas instantly kills sales copy –

 Clayton Makepeace regularly pointed out that faux benefits kill sales copy.
 Here’s an example of a faux benefit in a piece of copy for a diabetes remedy.
 See if you can spot what’s wrong with it…